jsstokes/cm-setup/README.md

   - this script will check to see if you already have a *setup.ini* file.
 If not, a sample one will be created
-  - Edit the setup.ini file and make sure to: list your AWS EC2 instances (**one** instance-id per line) create an API key in your Cloud Manager projects security section and past that value in here
+  - Edit the setup.ini file and make sure to: list your AWS EC2 instances (**one** instance-id per line)
+  - create an API key in your Cloud Manager projects security section and past that value in *setup.ini*.
 3. Sign into Cloud Manager UI and:
   - Create a new project
   - Build a new Deployment (Build New button)